C/C++

 The following C/C++ interface is provided to facilitate exploitation of CBXP by C/C++ callers.

-The C/C++ interface for CBXP downloaded from GitHub.
+The C/C++ interface for CBXP may also optionally be downloaded from GitHub.

-The CBXP PAX provides a Static Library for CBXP at /lib/libcbxp.a and a C Header for CBXP at /include/cbxp.h.
-To compile code that uses the C/C++ interface for CBXP, Include /include/cbxp.h at Compile Time and Link with /lib/libcbxp.a.
+A libcbxp.a Static Library and cbxp.h C Header are provided for use by C/C++ callers.
+To compile code that uses the C/C++ interface for CBXP, Include cbxp.h at Compile Time and Link with libcbxp.a.

-When compiling and linking C/C++ code with /lib/libcbxp.a, it is recommended to use IBM Open XL C/C++ 2.2 or newer.
+When compiling and linking C/C++ code with libcbxp.a, it is recommended to use IBM Open XL C/C++ 2.2 or newer.
 See Binary Compatibility for more details.

 📄 Description

-includes_string and filters_string are Optional Parameters that can be excluded by specifying NULL or nullptr.
+includes and filters are Optional Parameters that can be excluded by specifying NULL or nullptr.

 📥 Parameters

-A NULL-Terminated ISO8859-1 Encoded String that contains name of the Control Block to extract.
+A pointer to a NULL-Terminated ISO8859-1 Encoded String that contains name of the Control Block to extract.

-A NULL-Terminated ISO8859-1 Encoded String that contains a Comma Delimited List of Include Patterns that describe Additional Control Blocks to include that are accessible from the Root Control Block being extracted.
+A pointer to a NULL-Terminated ISO8859-1 Encoded String that contains a Comma Delimited List of Include Patterns describing Additional Control Blocks to include that are accessible from the Root Control Block being extracted.

-A NULL-Terminated ISO8859-1 Encoded String that contains a Comma Delimited List of Filters that are used to filter the entries returned in Repeated control block data.
+A pointer to a NULL-Terminated ISO8859-1 Encoded String that contains a Comma Delimited List of Filters that are used to filter the entries returned in Repeated control block data.

 • debug